realityforge/planet_quake/docs/client.md

 ## Client Features

-  * Uncheat, removed the `CVAR_CHEAT` flag from specific cvars, then shares those cvars with the server for blocking.
   * Rcon auto-complete, sends a `complete` command to server and response with an `autocomplete` key in an `infoResponse` which is an easy way to intercept messages without adding a command.

+This fork includes various experimental features.
+Most of them can be turned on and off during compiling because the feature is tagged with pre-compile `#if` statements to include the feature.
+This is an incomplete list of features added.
+Use `USE_FEATURE=1` with make to enable.

+### USE_CVAR_UNCHEAT
+Uncheat, removed the `CVAR_CHEAT` flag from specific cvars, then shares those cvars with the server for blocking.

+### USE_LOCAL_DED
+start a dedicated server even for single player mode, automatically join a match

+### USE_LAZY_LOAD
+allow loading graphics after the BSP and world has been entered

+### USE_LAZY_MEMORY
+minimize the number of times the renderer restarts

+### USE_MASTER_LAN
-  * Heavily modified "Local" multiplayer page that lists specific masters server using `cl_master1-24` as opposed to `sv_master1-24` like on the "Internet" page of the multiplayer menu, if admins want to list servers by geographically nearby.
+Heavily modified "Local" multiplayer page that lists specific masters server using `cl_master1-24` as opposed to `sv_master1-24` like on the "Internet" page of the multiplayer menu, if admins want to list servers by geographically nearby.

+### USE_MV
+Cyrax's Multiview is what makes multiworld possible.
+USE_MV_ZCMD - command compression

+### USE_RMLUI
+RmlUi adds supplementary initerfaces written in HTML.

+### USE_CURSOR_SPY
+spy on the cursors position for absolute mouse control

+### USE_DRAGDROP
+allow files like pk3s to be dragged into the client for easy loading

+### USE_PRINT_CONSOLE
+use pre-compile templates to filter annoying debug messages

+### USE_NO_CONSOLE
+remove console drop down in game functionality altogether

+### USE_PERSIST_CONSOLE
+Persist console messages between games and also between launches

+### USE_LIVE_RELOAD
+automatically reload game when the QVM changes from a new compile

+### USE_DIDYOUMEAN
+show did you mean? results for map names, cvars, command names, etc

+### BUILD_CLIENT_SLIM
-  * Slim client without extra file formats or server, only for connecting to games or rendering demos.
+Slim client without extra file formats or server, only for connecting to games or rendering demos.

-  * RmlUi support for HTML/RCSS style menus.
-  * Persistent console.
+## Multigame

+Multigame is a mod I've been working on that adds Runes and alternate fire modes and stuff, [games.md](../docs/games.md#game-features).

 ## TODOs